Summary: Chameleon Lighting

 Our technology has advanced to where we can reproduce each of the components of sunlight: vision, heat, and UVB.
 The most common and effective technologies require different bulbs for each of these three components.
 Technologies such as Mercury Vapor and Metal Halide bulbs can combine all three, but are not yet firmly established in chameleon husbandry.

 Today, the best source of light, as far as efficiency, is in the form of T5 high output fluorescent lights.
 These are the most effective bulbs commonly available for providing light for vision.
 For bright daylight, a 6500K T5 High Output linear fluorescent bulb is the bulb of choice.
 A quad fixture holding three 6500K bulbs and one UVB bulb is an effective solution for a chameleon cage.
-Though you do lose UVB power when combining daylight with UVB bulbs.
-The ideal situation would be separate fixtures for daylight and UVB bulbs.

 Light During the Night